 The Southern Ocean is the least studied of the Earth’s oceans, with sparser data coverage than anywhere else.
 The use of research ships with ice-breaking capabilities allows researchers to undertake research cruises in this remote and inhospitable region.
-The ocean and the atmosphere above it are inextricably linked, and gathering data from both above and below the ship helps make sense of atmosphere-ocean interactions.

 Within the water column, a range of CTD (conductivity, temperature, depth) probes and acoustic Doppler current profilers will be on board to study vertical and horizontal current velocities.
 Passive remote systems include a range of mooring systems – some of them bespoke in-house constructions – that can support one or more instruments and can be deployed at depths of up to 3,000m.